 Should I get tested for COVID-19?

-The Centers for Disease Control and Prevention has outlined guidelines for the prioritization of COVID-19 tests, which are used for:
+The Centers for Disease Control and Prevention has outlined guidelines for COVID testing.
+You should get tested if you:

-- Those experiencing COVID-19 symptoms, such as a cough, fever or difficulty breathing
+- Have COVID symptoms, such as a cough, fever or difficulty breathing

-- And those who have been in close contact with someone who is suspected to have COVID-19 or who has had a laboratory-confirmed positive test
+- Have been in close contact with someone who is suspected to have COVID or who has had a laboratory-confirmed positive test

 Learn more about COVID-19 testing at Geisinger.

 What should I do if I would like to get tested?

-Having symptoms you think are from COVID-19?
+Have COVID symptoms?
 First, contact your primary care physician.
 They can advise you on proper treatment — and if necessary, recommend further testing.
-Geisinger patients can also screen themselves and schedule a COVID-19 test in myGeisinger.
+Geisinger patients can also screen themselves and schedule a COVID-19 test in MyGeisinger.